eriqande/herring/README.md

 # Herring

-This is an Rstudio project that is currently under development.
+This is an R package that is currently under development.
-It contains code useful for doing genetic stock identification of herring species on the east coast.
+It contains code and data useful for doing genetic stock identification of herring species on the east coast.

-It has been designed so that if we decide to it will be easy to turn this into an R package.
-However, at this point I don't think all the collaborators have the tools necessary to build packags.

 ## Terms